Dick Fancy

 constellations of down, skin thick

 as moss?
-Hold that handrail—your claws
+Hold that handrail—your

 are slipping.
 Hey,